BMW

-Automobiles are marketed under the brands BMW, Mini and Rolls-Royce, and motorcycles are marketed under the brand BMW Motorrad.
-In 2017, BMW was the world's fourteenth-largest producer of motor vehicles, with 2,279,503 vehicles produced.
-The company has significant motor-sport history, especially in touring cars, sports cars, and the Isle of Man TT.
+BMW AG's automobiles are marketed under the BMW, Mini, and Rolls-Royce brands while its motorcycles are marketed under the BMW Motorrad brand.
+In 2023, BMW became the world's ninth-largest producer of motor vehicles (with 2,555,341 vehicles made in that year alone) as well as the 6th largest automaker by revenue.
+In 2023, it was ranked 46th in the Forbes Global 2000.
+The company also has significant motor-sport history, especially in touring cars, sports cars, and the Isle of Man TT.